-Reality Changers has a history of helping disadvantaged San Diego-area youth realize their college dreams.
+Reality Changers has a history of helping underserved San Diego-area youth realize their college dreams.
 But much of our success would be impossible without our targeted initiatives and programs that help students with their college preparation.
 You must make sure you are making the right decision regarding your future, financially and career-wise.
-It might be a wise idea to look at College debt in Sweden.

 In order to optimize your college readiness, it helps to know what skills are necessary for thorough college preparation.
 Plus, we’ll show which activities, experiences and skills can make your college experience all it was meant to be – and more!